sonic-net/SONiC/doc/Sonic-mclag-hld-v0.6.md

 ### 7.2.4.
 MAC sync-up between MC-LAG peers

-- If one peer learned an MAC entry, it will send this MAC to other peer via ICCP.
+- If one peer learned an MAC entry from a MC-LAG enabled PortChannel, it will send this MAC to other peer via ICCP.
 For example, PEER1 learned MAC entry of CE1 from PortChannel0001, it will send this MAC to PEER2 via ICCP.
 PEER2 receives this MAC, and install the MAC into Linux kernel, the learned interface is also PortChannel0001.
 This means the name of MC-LAG enabled PortChannel interface in both peer devices must be the same.
+- If one peer learned an MAC entry from an orphan port, it will also send this MAC to other peer via ICCP.
+For example, PEER1 learned MAC entry of CE2 from Eth4, it will send this MAC to PEER2 via ICCP.
+PEER2 receives this MAC, and install the MAC into Linux kernel, the learned interface is peer link interface PortChannel0002.
 - Unlike with OSPF, ICCP don’t flood MAC entry to peer periodically.
 To prevent the MAC entry from aging, ICCP defines two flags for each MAC entry, MAC_AGE_LOCAL and MAC_AGE_PEER.
 MAC_AGE_LOCAL indicates the MAC entry in my device is aged, and MAC_AGE_PEER indicates the same MAC entry in peer device is aged.
 The MAC entry will be deleted from my FDB only when the two flags are both set for this MAC.
 For example, if the MAC of CE1 aged in PEER2, it will be set MAC_AGE_LOCAL.
 If this MAC is not set MAC_AGE_PEER flag at the same time (because PEER1 did not aging the MAC entry, hence did not tell PEER2 to set the flag), it will be installed back to the ASIC.
 Then PEER2 notifies the MAC age event to PEER1, PEER1 will set MAC_AGE_PEER for the same MAC.

 ### 7.2.5.
 Peer link MAC learning